ProfessionalWiki/WikibaseRDF/README.md

 ## Usage

 When the extension is enabled, Item and Property pages show a "Mapping to other ontologies" section.
-This section is located in between the "In more languages" and "Statements" sections.
+This section is located between the "In more languages" and "Statements" sections.

 <img src="https://user-images.githubusercontent.com/146040/193851219-dc30080a-7cbb-4c1a-9800-e7c7d98ef644.png" style="border: 1px solid black" alt="Property page with a mapping">

-Users with editing permissions can add, edit or remove mappings.
+Users with editing permissions can add, edit, or remove mappings.

 A mapping consists of a predicate and a URL.
 The predicate can only be one out of a preconfigured set of values.
-The URL has to be a valid URL.
+The URL has to be valid.

 <img src="https://user-images.githubusercontent.com/146040/193851211-b4031ca1-4cc9-47ab-9160-658f4a38d979.png" style="border: 1px solid black" alt="Mapping editing UI">